 In vivo genotoxicity studies have not been performed in humans exposed to HCE.
-In vivo exposure to animals resulted in predominantly nonpositive results.
-Similarly, in vitro genotoxicity studies conducted in microorganisms, cultured mammalian cells, and insects (Table 4-15) were largely nonpositive both in the presence and absence of exogenous metabolic activation.
+In vivo exposure to animals resulted in predominantly negative results.
+Similarly, in vitro genotoxicity studies conducted in microorganisms, cultured mammalian cells, and insects (Table 4-15) were largely negative both in the presence and absence of exogenous metabolic activation.
 Ashby and Tennant (1988) examined genotoxic carcinogenesis in a set of 222 chemicals tested in rodents by NCI/NTP; HCE did not induce mutagenicity in Salmonella typhimurium reverse mutation tester strains.
 NTP's technical report on the toxicity and carcinogenicity of HCE in F344/N rats concluded that HCE (purity >99%) was not significantly genotoxic, and that the increased incidence of tumors occurred through a mechanism other than one involving the induction of mutations (NTP, 1989).
-In an examination of putative "nongenotoxic" carcinogens on the basis of their reported mutagenicity per se (the ability to induce alterations in DNA structure or content, i.e., gene mutation, chromosomal aberrations [CAs], or aneuploidy), HCE was categorized as having insufficient data for evaluation (Jackson et al., 1993).
-Studies conducted by Lohman and Lohman (2000) considering DNA damage, recombination, gene mutation, sister chromatid exchange (SCE), micronuclei (MN), CA, aneuploidy, and cell transformation as endpoints indicate that the genetic activity profile for HCE is predominantly nonpositive.
+In an examination of the available mutagenicity and genotoxicity data (i.e., the ability to induce alterations in deoxyribonucleic acid [DNA] structure or content, i.e., gene mutation, chromosomal aberrations [CAs], or aneuploidy) from short-term tests with putative "nongenotoxic" carcinogens, HCE was categorized as having insufficient mutagenicity data for evaluation (Jackson et al., 1993).
+Studies conducted by Lohman and Lohman (2000) considering DNA damage, recombination, gene mutation, sister chromatid exchange (SCE), micronuclei (MN), CA, aneuploidy, and cell transformation as endpoints indicate that the genetic activity profile for HCE is predominantly negative.
 However, some positive findings have been reported in assays for gene conversion, somatic mutation/recombination, DNA adducts, and SCEs.